abriqqi.com

 6. Different meaning

-Sometimes the reflexive pronoun can slightly or even completely change a verb’s meaning.
+Sometimes the reflexive pronoun (-se) can slightly, or even completely, change verb’s meaning.

 ir – to go